ds5110/git-intro/conda.md

 To use [Framework](https://observablehq.com/framework/), and for web development in general, you need [Node.js](https://nodejs.org/en).
 You can install Node.js from directly their site, or you can install it from conda-forge.
-The down side of conda-forge is you might not have the latest version, but the up side is that it's easier to delete everything that Node.js installs with conda than it is if you install Node.js directly.
+The down side of conda-forge is that you might not have the latest version, but the up side is that it's easier to delete everything that Node.js installs on your system.

 Note: for web development, I install Node, yarn (an npm alternative that's faster), and Flask (a Python web framework) from conda-forge with